 A construction boss working for the railroad named John C. Keller saw how hard these men were working and told them if they would rename the town after him, he would make sure the train depot would be located there.
 When it was decided that the railroad was going to come through Athol, or what is now known as Keller, there began in immediate exodus from Double Springs.
 One room log houses and businesses were moved by wagon and the post office was relocated to Keller in the early 1880s.

 As the relocation process took place, and after Keller drilled an artesian well in 1896, the demand for water lessened.
 The townspeople of Double Springs had placed barrels, opened at both ends, over the springs to insure the availability of fresh spring water.
 Leaving the springs behind, over time they filled with sand and eventually were plugged and lost for many years.

-At present, the company – Samantha Springs is counted amongst one of the best providers of spring water in Texas.
-The plant provides more than 200,000 gallons of spring water in a day, and supplies Spring Water to it to thousands of Texans in the Dallas Fort Worth Metroplex.
+Samantha Springs is considered one of the best providers of spring water in Texas.
+The Spring provides more than 200,000 gallons of natural fresh spring water per day, to thousands of Texans.